michaeladamstrickland/Convexa/backend/src/LeadFlow_Handoff/docs/README.md

-# LeadFlow System
+# Convexa System

-Welcome to LeadFlow.
+Welcome to Convexa.
 This repo handles real estate lead sourcing from Zillow, Auction.com, and county data sources with ML scoring integration.